 Living separate and apart becomes of importance when couples are ready to file for their uncontested divorce.
 Married couples will be asked when they were separated.
-This date is then used as the date which the couples were living
+This date is then used as the date which the couples were living separate and apart,

 The date for living separate and apart will also determine how quickly the divorce proceedings will move.
 If you have been separated for less than 1 year then you there is a 90 day waiting period imposed by law.
 The waiting period begins after your uncontested divorce has been filed and your spouse has been served the divorce complaint and notice to defend.
 If you have been living separate and apart for over two years the divorce proceedings will be quicker since there is no mandatory waiting period.
 Some of the factors taken into account for living separate and apart include: